Giuseppemoi/restaurant-css-framework/Readme.md

 create a **HTML & CSS** file with the command ``touch exemple.html`` & ``touch exemple.scss``.
 Theyre you go, you can start coding your website, use either **VIM** or a **IDE**

- -*a **IDE** is software like Visual Studio Code or Sublime Text is application building software, which brings together frequently used development tools into a single graphical user interface (GUI).*
+ -*A **IDE** is software like Visual Studio Code or Sublime Text is application building software, which brings together frequently used development tools into a single graphical user interface (GUI).*

 ## Software used